Related Posts

 Potential applications:

-Furthermore, peptide-based therapeutics can also be explored for viral infections, including emerging viruses with limited treatment options.
+Furthermore, peptide-based therapeutics can be explored for viral infections, including emerging viruses with limited treatment options.
 Peptides can target viral entry processes or inhibit viral replication enzymes, effectively blocking viral spread and reducing disease severity.
-With the ongoing threat of global pandemics and the emergence of new infectious diseases, the development of peptide-based anti-drug-resistant agents represents a crucial avenue for future research and intervention strategies.
+With the ongoing threat of global pandemics and the emergence of new infectious diseases, developing peptide-based anti-drug-resistant agents represents a crucial avenue for future research and intervention strategies.

 Peptide-based therapies offer promising potential in combating drug-resistant diseases, suggesting a hopeful solution to a growing global health challenge.